microsoft/botframework-solutions/docs/index.md

 </div>

 ## Need help?
+Review the [frequently asked questions]({{site.baseurl}}/help/faq/) for the most common questions.

-For questions please start with [Stack Overflow](https://stackoverflow.com/questions/tagged/botframework) where we're happy to help.
+For more specific questions, please start with [Stack Overflow](https://stackoverflow.com/questions/tagged/botframework) where we're happy to help.

 If you are running into an issue, please refer to the [known issues]({{site.baseurl}}/help/known-issues/) documentation where we've compiled some common problems and solutions first.
 If your problem is not listed, please use our [GitHub](https://aka.ms/bfsolutions) to raise [issues](https://github.com/microsoft/botframework-solutions/issues/new?assignees=&labels=Needs+Triage%2C+Type%3A+Bug&template=bug_report.md&title=) or [feature requests](https://github.com/microsoft/botframework-solutions/issues/new?assignees=&labels=Needs+Triage%2C+Type%3A+Suggestion&template=feature_request.md&title=).